 First-Time DUI Refusal

-For a first-time DUI Refusal, you can lose your license for 7 to 12 months.
+For a first-time DUI Refusal, meaning a refusal of the Breathalyzer or other BAC test, you can lose your license for 7 to 12 months.
 This is true even if you were not actually driving under the influence at the time of your arrest.
 A DUI refusal is a separate and additional charge on top of a DUI, and you do not need to be found guilty of DUI in order to be found guilty of a DUI refusal.

 If you have one previous DUI conviction within the last 10 years, you are facing a two-year driver’s license suspension for your second-time DUI.

 Second-Time Breathalyzer Refusal

 The term of driver’s license suspension for a second-time DUI Refusal is also two years if you have a prior DUI conviction within 10 years of your DUI Refusal charge.
 Once again, you can lose your license for a DUI refusal even if you are not convicted of driving under the influence.

 Third or Subsequent DUI or DUI Refusal Requires the Assistance of a Bergen County DUI Defense Lawyer